-So this is a perfect experiment to teach her about water density.
+This is a perfect experiment that teaches kids about water density.

 - food colorings (rainbow colors are red, orange, yellow, green, blue, purple)